tigboatnc/Covid-Policy-Effectiveness/README.md

 ## DATA GATHERING `chao`
 >  For the sake of saving time, we are skipping most of the _data gathering_ and _source verification_ as it we feel it is trivial and would like to focus more on the feature engineering and data analytics part.
-A rough summary can be found [here](./extras/dataacq.md) .
+A source master list [here](./extras/dataacq.md) .All sources are verified to be good and valid.

 > Most of the data used in our datasets is api based which allows us to get fresh data and run them through our pipelines with just running the notebooks and replacing the existing data with fresh data. [see here](./extras/example_data_api.png)